 Joining a Meeting

 In order to join a particular meeting, you will require a unique 9/10/11 digit code (referred to as the meeting ID from now on) to sign in and the code for each meeting will be emailed to everyone concerned in advance.
 It will also be displayed against the given meeting on the diary pages of the web site, provided that you are logged on to the site with a username for a member of the congregation.
+After entering the meeting ID you will be prompted to enter a passcode.
+This will have been emailed to you along with the associated meeting ID.

 Run the Zoom app and follow the instructions.
 Click here to see some more detailed instructions with screenshots.